 Happy holidays from Smaily!

-In the next blog post we’ll show you that A/B testing is actually not too complicated.
-We will discuss why A/B testing is beneficial and why it’s worth adding it to your marketing plans.
+In the next blog post, we’ll show you that A/B testing is actually not too complicated.
+We will discuss why A/B testing is beneficial and why it’s worth adding to your marketing plans.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on 3 Ways Emotional Emails Can Increase Customer Loyalty if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on 3 Ways Emotional Emails Can Increase Customer Loyalty if you’ve missed it out.